Overview: We are excited to offer the new visualization library that is currently in Perspectives to Socrata Publica and

-Q: Who will have access to the Visualization Preview?
+Q: Who will have access to the Visualization Canvas?

 Q: Where do these new visualizations live once they’re saved?

 A: Just like existing charts, maps, and Data Lens, the new visualizations will live under “More Views” of the associated dataset and Primer page.
 If the dataset is public, new visualizations will also live in the catalog and are found under "Charts," "Maps," or the “Data Lens” type.
 It is important to note that while the newly created visualizations will live under the view type "Data Lens", they do not function the same as a generated Data Lens page.
 For information on creating Data Lens pages, refer to this article.